Academic Support Center Brochure

 - Connection of students with faculty and peer tutors for academic support

-- Coordination of academic interventions such as extended time for testing, testing in a less distracting environment, and preferential seating (additional interventions can be requested after consultation with the director of Academic Support)
+- Coordination of academic accommodations such as extended time for testing, testing in a less distracting environment, and preferential seating (additional accommodations can be requested after consultation with the director of Academic Support)

 - Information to students and parents regarding extended time testing for college admissions (SAT/ACT)

 - Instruction for students in study skills and executive skill development

 - Physical, medical needs

 - Additional support services on a case by case basis

 If you are interested in obtaining services for your student, please contact the director of the Academic Support Center.

 In order to receive program services, parents must provide